 Rolls-Royce secured a DPA with the SFO largely due to the cooperation it offered the SFO and efforts it made to put right the wrongs.
 But it also emphasised how a prosecution would damage its wellbeing, the UK aircraft industry and tens of thousands of jobs in its supply chain.
 Such an approach has to be seen as a negotiating tactic: Rolls-Royce was happier to pay the £497M DPA fine and acted accordingly.

 Similarly, Tesco made changes to its personnel and working methods and agreed a £129M fine as part of securing a DPA.
 It considered this preferable to prosecution and tailored negotiations with the SFO towards such an outcome.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, Fraud Investigations and Private Prosecutions, SFO Defence Solicitors, Arrested or Investigated?, Bribery and Corruption Defence Solicitors, Taking Immediate Steps, International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, Fraud Investigations and Private Prosecutions, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, International Corruption Defence Lawyers, Taking Immediate Steps, Arrested or Investigated?.